 Any business importing goods into Ireland, or any other EU member state will be required to comply with all EU regulations on product safety and conformity markings.
 It will be the responsibility of the importer into Ireland to ensure that all requirements have been met prior to the goods being placed on the market.

-The UK government has recently announced that the use of CE Marking for many products placed on the market in GB has been extended indefinitely this means that businesses in Ireland will continue be able to place products on the market in GB with the CE mark.
+The UK government has recently announced that the use of CE Marking for many products placed on the market in GB has been extended indefinitely.
+This means that businesses in Ireland will continue be able to place products on the market in GB with the CE mark.
 For more information on which products can still use CE Marking businesses should see the guidance above on requirements in GB.

 Can a Northern Ireland producer apply the CE mark?